Fujifilm XP130 vs Sony RX10 IV

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the RX10 IV is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (60 percent) than the Fujifilm XP130.
 Moreover, the RX10 IV is substantially heavier (429 percent) than the XP130.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 Concerning battery life, the XP130 gets 240 shots out of its NP-45S battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.